sc137/git-tutorial/exercise08.md

 # Exercise 8 - Viewing changes before committing

 1. Ensure your working directory is clean

 2. Add text to any one of your files

 3. Delete different text from another of your files

 4. Look at `git status`

 5. View all the changes you've made

         git diff

 6. Does the following command return anything?

         git diff --staged

 7. Add one of your changed files to the index

-        git commit add <changed file>
+        git add <changed file>

 8. What do these commands show?

         git diff
         git diff --staged

 9. Add the other changed file to the index

         git commit add <other changed file>